 Customer Service (M-F 8a-5:30p): 425-783-1000

 A 60-watt incandescent light bulb left on for 4 hours a day costs about $11 per year in energy.
 Switch to a 9-watt LED (light-emitting diodes) that uses up to 90% less energy than incandescents to provide the same amount of light and lasts at least 25 times longer and the energy cost drops to under $2!
 Using 10 9-watt LEDs saves you about $95 each year over incandescents!

 The Lighting Label provides standard information for any light (click for more details).

 Several retailers throughout Snohomish County offer free recycling of compact fluorescent lamps.
-See link to the right.
+See this page for details.

 The state Legislature has updated the Mercury-Containing Lights Law (RCW 70.275).
 This law requires lamp manufacturers to finance the stewardship program through an environmental handling charge added to all mercury-containing lights sold at retail locations in the state.
 The LightRecycle Washington Program became operational on January 1, 2015.
 To learn more, visit www.lightrecycle.org.